 I say it all the time when I am driving (usually behind another car slowing down to read every street name), “If you don’t know where you are going, you shouldn’t be on the road.”

-So, in decorating terms, if you haven’t figured this out for your room, you shouldn’t be heading to the furniture store.
-You’ve gotta tackle what comes first in decorating, before you can make any good decisions for your space.
+So, in decorating terms, if you haven’t figured out your decorating style, you shouldn’t be heading to the furniture store.
+You need to know your decorating style before you can make any good decisions for your space.